jhackett1/learn-to-code/pages/mentoring.md

 If you get stuck, post in the *#learn-to-codes* channel on the cross-government digital Slack.

-If you can't access that Slack team, you can [email the Codelabs volunteers](mailto:ddatcodelabs@gmail.com) instead.
+If you can't access that Slack team, you can [email our volunteers](mailto:ddatcodelabs@gmail.com) instead.